jtebbens/Homewizard-Energy/README.md

 This app let's you connect your HomeWizard Energy wifi dongle to Homey.
 You can add your HomeWizard Energy in the device section.

+v0.0.7
+* Text changes on metrics
+* Conditional checking if there are solarpanels and delivering back to the grid else remove T1 & T2 production meters

 v0.0.6
-- Added aggregated meter for compatibility with power by the hour application
+* Added aggregated meter for compatibility with power by the hour application

 v0.0.5
-- First release
+* First release

 **If you like this app, then consider to buy me a beer :)**